Lake Effect Cloud Accounting

 - Cloud subscriptions last the length of the hardware support – 5 years (2021) - or until they run out.

 - There are no refunds for unused compute or storage purchases

-- ALL instances, EBS volumes, S3 buckets, and snapshots will be deleted if a subscription is not renewed for an account.
+- ALL instances, volumes, S3 buckets, and snapshots will be deleted if a subscription is not renewed for an account.
 If you have multiple accounts, they all must have active, paid subscriptions or data will be deleted!

 CCR staff are able to provide consulting assistance with designing and setting up your cloud instances.
 Please contact us via the help portal to discuss what type of services you need and to allow us to quote you for the anticipated hours required.
 Prices are as follows:

 - Consulting must be purchased in 8 hour increments but can be used in 30 minute chunks.

-Virtual Servers on the Lake Effect Cloud are called Instances Just like Amazon, CCR provides a wide selection of instance types optimized to fit different use cases.
-Instance types comprise varying combinations of CPU, memory, and storage capacity and give you the flexibility to choose the appropriate mix of resources for your applications.
-Each instance type includes one or more instance sizes, allowing you to scale your resources to the requirements of your target workload.
-Click here to see the Instance Types offered in Lake Effect
+Virtual Servers on the Lake Effect Cloud are called Instances.
+Just like Amazon, CCR provides a wide selection of instance types optimized to fit different use cases.
+Instance types comprise varying combinations of CPU and RAM (memory) to give you the flexibility to choose the appropriate mix of resources for your applications.
+Click here to see the instance types offered in Lake Effect

 NOTE: A single subscription will allow you to use any of these instance types.
 The larger the instance type, the faster you will use up your subscriptions.
 We recommend users do development on smaller virtual machine instances and grow them once the project needs more resources.
 Example: One subscription will allow you to run: